opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

 .. note:: Only key values included in the selection are considered when performing copy, cut and paste operations.

-.. note:: All the Edit menu commands are also available in the menu that opens when right-clicking in the xsheet cells.
+.. note:: All the Edit menu commands are also available in the menu that opens when right-clicking in the Xsheet cells.

 .. _setting_segment_interpolations: